xelphene/infosecdocs/mfd_passwords/index.md

 If the device has any scanned documents available on it, you can ask it to send one immediately.
 From the Home page, go to Print Job/Stored File -> Document Server and look around.

+# Conclusion

+These often underlooked devices frequently contain useful information which can lead to further compromise, and it is not difficult to extract them.
+Always have a look for this low hanging fruit on any internal pen test.